 With all of the national landmarks, protected natural areas, skiing opportunities, and other tourist attractions in Colorado, it’s no surprise that the state is full of thousands of hotels and resorts, especially in such a heavily populated area as Denver County.
 In fact, 2011 saw 29 million overnight pleasure trips to Colorado, 11 million of which were to the Denver area.
 Accommodations for these visits also held the highest percentage of visitor expenditures at 30%.

 These visitors stay at Colorado hotels fully expecting a safe visit with no damages or injuries involved.
 This isn’t always the case, however, and working with an experienced Denver premises liability lawyer can help you determine if the hotel’s negligence caused your injuries or other damages and what compensation you are eligible to recover if it did.

 Under the laws for premises liability in Colorado, a hotel has a duty to protect patrons from dangerous or unsafe conditions.
-If you have suffered injury or another type of damage due to an accident or crime in a hotel in Denver County, Boulder County, Jefferson County, Adams County, or Arapahoe County and believe the hotel’s negligence could be the cause, contact the experienced personal injury staff of Law Office of Jennifer L. Donaldson today.
+If you have suffered an injury or another type of damage due to an accident or crime in a hotel in Denver County, Boulder County, Jefferson County, Adams County, or Arapahoe County and believe the hotel’s negligence could be the cause, contact the experienced personal injury staff of Donaldson Law, LLC today.